Introduction:More than ever, Dwight Hall at Yale is creating pathways…

 Dwight Hall’s support for summer opportunities originated more than fifty years ago and the values are still true today; community self-determination, students at the core, and critical reflection.
 Luckily, our opportunities for providing summer opportunities have continued to evolve and comprise several different targeted audiences and funding streams.
 However, all Fellows will:

-• Receive financial support based on the a realistic budget
+- Receive financial support based on a realistic budget

-• Be expected to critically reflect before, during, and after your experience
+- Be expected to critically reflect before, during, and after the experience with weekly written reflections and a final reflection at the end of the summer

-• Meaningfully contribute to your cohort of Summer Fellows
+- Meaningfully contribute to the cohort of Summer Fellows

 Full-Funding Opportunities